Reference for ultralytics/utils/logger.py

 Attributes:

-destination (str | Path): Target destination for streaming (URL or Path object).
+destination (str | Path | None): Target destination for streaming (URL, Path, or None for callback-only).

 active (bool): Whether console capture is currently active.